 You will need two doses of the same vaccine to make sure you have the best protection.

 Getting the vaccine will keep you, your family, friends and community safe from COVID-19.

 It will save lives, keep Territorians in jobs and get life back to normal sooner.

 The COVID-19 vaccine reduces the community’s risk of COVID-19 outbreaks.
 The more people that have the vaccine, the safer we will be.

 We reach ‘herd immunity’ when enough people are immunised to stop or slow the circulation of the disease across the community.
 This reduces the likelihood of infection, which then affords protection for people who can’t be vaccinated.

 Experts believe a herd immunity of 65 percent or higher will be needed for COVID-19, but we cannot be certain at this stage.

 This year, you will need 3 vaccines to stay healthy – 1 flu vaccine and 2 COVID-19 vaccines.
-A two week gap is recommended between getting the COVID-19 vaccination and the flu vaccination.
+A seven day gap is recommended between getting the COVID-19 vaccination and the flu vaccination.
 If it isn’t your turn to get the COVID-19 vaccine yet, get your flu vaccine first.

-It is recommended you wait two weeks between getting the flu jab and the COVID-19 vaccine.
+It is recommended you wait seven days between getting the flu vaccine and the COVID-19 vaccine.

 Advice from the Australian Technical Advisory Group on Immunisation (ATAGI) is that it doesn’t matter which vaccine you receive first.